Internet Accuracy ProjectInternet Accuracy Project

 Walt Whitman's "Whoever You Are Holding Me Now in Hand"

 The following is the complete text of Walt Whitman's "Whoever You Are Holding Me Now in Hand."
-The various books, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.
+The various eBooks, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.
+To see all available titles by other authors, drop by our index of free books alphabetized by author or arranged alphabetically by title.

 "Ashes of Soldiers"